Retrofitting Underfloor Heating in Old Buildings

 add_circle

-Mounting with clip rails is particularly recommended for mounting on uneven floors such as wooden floors.
-It is also the least expensive of the three options.
+Mounting underfloor heating with clip rails is particularly recommended for retrofitting on uneven surfaces such as wooden floors.
+Clip rails allow for a low installation height and are also the most cost-attractive installation method.

 highlight_keyboard_focus